-Although Internet filtering in schools has the primary objective of preventing students being exposed to inappropriate content, there is an equally good reason to implement school Internet filters as a defence against web-borne threats.
-Web-borne threats such as ransomware can shut down a school network, while threats such as phishing emails can result in the unauthorized disclosure of personal information.
+Although Internet filtering in schools has the primary objective of preventing students being exposed to inappropriate content, there is an equally good reason to implement school Internet filters as a defense against web-based threats.
+Web-based threats such as ransomware can shut down a school network, while threats such as phishing can result in the unauthorized disclosure of personal information.

-To prevent these scenarios, modern school Internet filters have malicious URL detection and phishing protection to prevent users – both students and school employees – clicking on links that may lead to a compromised website or one created with the sole intention of extracting login credentials or personal data.
-These mechanisms help prevent social engineering and identity theft.
+To prevent these scenarios, modern school Internet filters have malicious URL detection and phishing protection to prevent users – both students and school employees – from being directed to a malicious website when a link in an email is clicked.
+These mechanisms help prevent social engineering attacks, identity theft, and malware delivery.

-WebTitan Cloud from SpamTitan is an industry-leading cloud-based Internet filtering solution for schools.
+WebTitan Cloud from TitanHQ is an industry-leading cloud-based Internet filtering solution for schools.
 It has a high degree of granularity that allows schools to set individual filtering parameters easily in jurisdictions where parents stipulate what Internet access their child can have.
-It also provides a robust defence against web-borne threats to protect school networks and users´ devices.
+It also provides a robust defense against web-based threats to protect school networks and users´ devices.